caryoscelus/heavy-bright-sun-wip/chapters/003-chapter-third.md

 free and "secure": i always prefer to have solid cover behind my back.
 On my right there was a circle of three people staring at a small flat screen hanging on the wall.
-Two of them were also gripping some controllers and clicking on buttons.
-Apparently they were playing some old-school game.
+Two of them were also gripping some controllers and clicking on buttons. ..Apparently they were playing some old-school game.
 I stared at the screen for a while, trying to understand what it was about, but then my attention was grabbed by the shoulder.